roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

+===

- ****** Lilac: Hot, 18, Horny, Relentless! ****** byNonStopFunGuy© "Mmmmm," moaned the slut, opening her eyes to gaze down with a satisfied grin, both of her hands on my hairy chest, feeling my sweat and my muscles, "ooooh, yeah, baby!"
+"Mmmmm," moaned the slut, opening her eyes to gaze down with a satisfied grin, both of her hands on my hairy chest, feeling my sweat and my muscles, "ooooh, yeah, baby!"
 She looked down at my cock in her pussy, pumping her small hips around, riding me slowly.
 "Uhhhh, fuck, your dick is soooo big!"

  My eyes were riveted at the sight of her sexy little boobies, which were round soft orbs on her thin torso as she sat upright, whereas they looked flat when she was lying on her back.
 Inside the creamy, triangle-shaped tan lines, her stiff brown nipples pointing forward.
 Above her sensational breasts, Lilac's attractive, narrow face and thin lips were showing some stress, feeling my oversized erection stretching out her pussy, as she pushed her body downward on it.
 As she moved lower each time, her face sneered, she reacted with pain, gasping, snarling, then moving up to quickly push down again and send me deeper.
 "Yesss . . . uhhhh, yes . . . uhhhhh, fuck, fuck!" ] As she rode me, she moved one of her hands from my chest and raced it to her crotch, starting to rub her clitoris wildly while my penis was in her vagina.
 She collapsed forward, almost laying on top of me, her blonde hair spilling over my face as she stimulated herself while fucking me.
 "Uhhhh, uh huhhhh!"
 I reached both hands to her hips, holding her small body firmly, undulating my pelvis to shove my cock deeper into her wet hole.
 She was shrieking again, screaming in my ear as I fucked her from underneath her, and she began having orgasms.
 Not one, but several in a row, each making her scream and gasp, then moan and come down, then begin to scream and gasp again.
 Lilac was fucking in love with my cock, it was making me feel so great about myself.